AlanWendorff/onetapcrosshair/README.md

-# onetapcrosshair
+# OnetapCrosshair
-change your CS:GO crosshair with one key.
+Change your CS:GO crosshair with one key.
+(instructions in the itself file.cfg)